Rent regulation: Forms

-Economics

-Theory

 Rent price controls remain the most controversial element of a system of rent regulation.

-Historically, economists such as Adam Smith and David Ricardo viewed landlords as producing very little that was valuable, and so regarded "rents" as an exploitative concept.
-Economists note that the land value tax is a way to capture this unearned value.
-Modern rent controls (sometimes called rent leveling or rent stabilization) are intended to protect tenants in privately owned residential properties from excessive rent increases by mandating gradual rent increases, while at the same time ensuring that landlords receive a return on their investment that is deemed fair by the controlling authority.
+Effects

+On housing supply

+There is consensus among economists that rent control reduces the quality and quantity of rental housing units.
+However, some economists challenge this consensus and argue that controls do not have a statistically significant impact on quantity and quality of housing units.

+One historical example of widespread rent control occurred in the US during World War II.
+Roughly 80% of rental housing was put under rent control in 1941.
+The observed result was that landlords opted to sell their units at uncontrolled prices rather than renting at controlled prices, leading to an increase in home ownership and a decrease in rental units.

 A number of neo-classical and Keynesian economists say that some forms of rent control regulations create shortages and exacerbate scarcity in the housing market by discouraging private investment in the rental market.
 In addition, there would be a dead weight loss and inefficiency since some of the loss due to price ceilings is never gained again.
 This analysis targeted nominal rent freezes, and the studies conducted were mainly focused on rental prices in Manhattan, or elsewhere in the United States.